-Friday, October 22, 1971

-THE OBSERVER

-Irish seek revenge against SC

-by Jim Donaldson Sports Editor

-When a club with a 2-4 record arrives in South Bend to play Notre Dame, Irish fans generally view the game with a ho-hum attitude.
+Admission \$1.00 Cinema '72 card holders free!!
+Patron Cards will be sold at the door Irish seek revenge against SC by Jim Donaldson Sports Editor When a club with a 2-4 record arrives in South Bend to play Notre Dame, Irish fans generally view the game with a ho-hum attitude.
 But that's not the case this weekend.
 Irish backers have been waiting for tomorrow's game since last November.
 John McKay's Southern California Trojans invade Notre Dame Stadium Saturday afternoon and Ara Parseghian's Fighting Irish are out for revenge.
-Revenge for last year's 38-28 defeat at the hands of the Trojans in the final game of the regular season that cost Notre Dame the national championship.

-Revenge for hurt pride.
+Revenge for last year's 38-28 defeat at the hands of the Trojans in the final game of the regular season that cost Notre Dame the national cham- Revenge for hurt pride.
 Pride that was wounded not only by last year's setback, but also by the fact that Notre Dame hasn't beaten the Trojans since 1966.

-Since the Irish drubbed the Trojans 51-0 at the tailend of the '66 campaign, Notre Dame has been able to salvage just a pair of ties in the last four meetings between the two collegiate powerhouses.
+Since the Irish drubbed the Trojans 51-0 at the tailend of the 66 campaign, Notre Dame has been able to salvage just a pair of ties in the last four meetings between the two collegiate powerhouses.
 The Trojans won 24-7 in 1967 and the clubs battled to 21-21 and 14-14 deadlocks the next two seasons.
-And the

-Hockey scrimmage

-The Notre Dame hockey team will conduct its third open scrimmage Sunday afternoon at 4:30 on the ACC rink.

-to the public free of charge.
+And the Hockey scrimmage The Notre Dame hockey team will conduct its third open scrimmage Sunday afternoon at 4:30 on the ACC rink.
+The intrasquad contest is open to the public free of charge.